datacarpentry/wrangling-genomics/episodes/04-variant_calling.md

 #### SAM/BAM format
 The [SAM file](https://genome.sph.umich.edu/wiki/SAM),
 is a tab-delimited text file that contains information for each individual read and its alignment to the genome.
-While we do not have time to go in detail of the features of the SAM format, the paper by [Heng Li et al.](http://bioinformatics.oxfordjournals.org/content/25/16/2078.full) provides a lot more detail on the specification.
+While we do not have time to go into detail about the features of the SAM format, the paper by [Heng Li et al.](http://bioinformatics.oxfordjournals.org/content/25/16/2078.full) provides a lot more detail on the specification.

 **The compressed binary version of SAM is called a BAM file.** We use this version to reduce size and to allow for *indexing*, which enables efficient random access of the data contained within the file.

 The file begins with a **header**, which is optional.
-The header is used to describe source of data, reference sequence, method of alignment, etc., this will change depending on the aligner being used.
+The header is used to describe the source of data, reference sequence, method of alignment, etc., this will change depending on the aligner being used.
 Following the header is the **alignment section**.
 Each line that follows corresponds to alignment information for a single read.
 Each alignment line has **11 mandatory fields** for essential mapping information and a variable number of other fields for aligner specific information.
 An example entry from a SAM file is